BrunoBernardino/Recordari-iOS/README.md

 This was my second ever iOS project, and Swift experience as well, so I know the structure is not great.

 If there are suggestions, I'd appreciate them!

+If you find value in this, [please consider donating a dollar](https://medium.com/@BrunoBernardino/if-i-ve-helped-you-consider-donating-86952f22e3b4).